Continuing Education Activity

 An oral suspension of activated charcoal (AC) should merit consideration in poisonings when there is an indication for gastrointestinal decontamination of an ingested toxin, and the clinician can administer activated charcoal within 1 hour of ingestion.
 Careful consideration of the contraindications (see below) should take place before treatment with activated charcoal.
-While activated charcoal has been shown to significantly reduce the absorption of many ingested toxins when given within the first-hour post-ingestion, there have been no studies to date that have shown patient-oriented outcome benefit such as mortality, morbidity, or length of hospital stay with the use of activated charcoal.
+While activated charcoal has been shown to significantly reduce the absorption of many ingested toxins when given within the first-hour post-ingestion, there have been no studies to date that have shown patient-oriented outcome benefits such as mortality, morbidity, or length of hospital stay with the use of activated charcoal.

 Observational trial data in recent years suggests single-dose activated charcoal (SDAC) may be given and could significantly reduce drug absorption and bioavailability in the following circumstances: